 There are other things you can do to boost your brain’s health like doing mental exercises.
-Although the efficacy of brain training games is fifty-fifty, solving these games can still be a good workout for your brains.
-As long as it is challenging or it’s something new for you, it will give some brain benefits.
+Although the efficacy of brain training games is fifty-fifty, solving these games can still be a good workout for your brain.
+As long as it is challenging or it’s something new for you, it will give some benefits.

 Aside from brain exercises, don’t forget to laugh with your friends and family.
 Laughing is actually good for your mental health, as well as socialization.
 Remember, when you converse with other people, you may gain new information.
 At the same time, your brain is also stimulated.

 As we age, we start to forget things.
 Some of you may think that cognitive decline is an inevitable part of the aging process.
 However, this is not always the case.
 There are many senior citizens that can function efficiently in today’s society.
 In fact, several studies have shown that we can definitely keep our minds sharp even when we get old.
-But, as I’ve mentioned above, there are various reasons to take good care of our brain.
-This is not only for tomorrow’s sake, but also for our current state of mind.
+But, as I’ve mentioned above, there are various reasons to take good care of your brain.
+This is not only for tomorrow’s sake, but also for your current state of mind.

 With that, if you want to know more about taking care of your mental health, the video below may shed more information.